-The International Space Station (ISS) is soaring above WA tonight!
+The International Space Station (ISS) makes regular appearances in the West Australian sky!
 The ISS is an amazing sight to see in the night sky and you don’t need a telescope or binoculars to see it.

 When and where to look: